 Needless to say I have unofficially declared November “salad month” to allow the waistline to recover a little after the celebrations!
 Until Christmas that is.

-HOW TO ASSEMBLE THE ULTIMATE
+HOW TO ASSEMBLE THE ULTIMATE CHOCOLATE CAKE

-Chocolate buttercream icing:
+For the chocolate buttercream icing:

-350g butter, softened
+- 350g butter, softened

-650g icing sugar
+- 650g icing sugar

-approximately 1/2 cup milk
+- approximately ½ cup milk

 To assemble the cake:

-3 x 20cm round chocolate cakes
+- 3 x 20cm round chocolate cakes

-1 x 360g tin caramel topping
+- 1 x 360g tin caramel topping

-1 quantity chocolate buttercream icing
+- 1 quantity chocolate buttercream icing

-1 quantity dark chocolate ganache
+- 1 quantity dark chocolate ganache

-chocolate malt balls to decorate
+- chocolate malt balls to decorate

-edible glitter to decorate
+- edible glitter to decorate

-Step 1.)
+1.)
 To make the chocolate icing: use an electric beater / freestanding mixer to soften the butter.
 Sift in the icing sugar and cocoa.
 Mix until the butter and icing sugar are combined (the mixture will be very stiff.)
 Warm the milk in the microwave, then add gradually until you have a smooth, spreadable icing.

-Step 2.)
+2.)
 Place one of the chocolate cakes on a plate.
 Spread half a tin of caramel over the top.
 Place the second chocolate cake on top of that, then spread the remaining caramel on top of it.
 Place the third chocolate cake on the top.

-Step 3.)
+3.)
 Carefully spread the chocolate icing over the top and sides of the cake.
 I prefer a slightly rough finish but you can choose how smooth or rough you would like it.
 Set the cake aside to allow the icing to set.
 (I did this part the day before.)

-Step 4.)
+4.)
 Prepare the chocolate ganache as per the recipe.
 Pour the ganache in the centre of the cake, gently coaxing it over the sides to make gorgeous chocolatey drips.

-Step 5.)
+5.)
 Drop chocolate malt balls over the top with reckless abandon, the more the better!
 Pop a few in your mouth too, you have earned it!
 I finished the cake off with a sprinkling of edible glitter, this is completely optional though.